-At The Tara Building, Dublin’s premium coworking space in the city centre, we have specially designed The Tara Building to provide a choice of different spaces for our coworking Members.
-From our individual desks with plexiglass, our Quiet Zone and Phone Booths to our Meeting Rooms spaces and the separate seated areas of the Roof Terrace, we have created the optimum environment to assist in producing positive time management outcomes.
+At The Tara Building, Dublin’s premium coworking space in the city centre, we have specially designed the building to provide a choice of different spaces for our coworking members.
+From our individual desks, private offices, quiet zones and phone booths to our meeting rooms and the separate seated areas of the Roof Terrace, we have created the optimum environment to assist in producing positive time management outcomes.

 According to Prof Dierdorff, research has shown that you need the following to achieve success:

 - Awareness – be realistic about your time

 - Arrangement – design a plan to effectively use your time

 According to Prof Dierdorff, we need all of the above three skills to be successful in our time management and the skills that are hardest to master are Arrangement and Adaptation.
 His research showed that our Awareness skills are the primary driver of how well people avoid procrastination and our Adaptation skills are the primary driver of how well we prioritized activities.
 And that a preference for multi-tasking was found to be unrelated to time management skills.
 Also, his research found that overall, we are not good at self-analysis and reflecting accurately on our own performance.

 So how do we improve?
 If not by reading books or buying Apps?